State Pension (Contributory)

 As the social insurance (PRSI) conditions are very complex, you should apply for a State Pension (Contributory) if you have ever worked in Ireland and have paid PRSI contributions (stamps) at any time.

-If you retire early, make sure you go on paying PRSI contributions or that you are getting credited contributions (if you are eligible).
+If you retire early, make sure that you continue paying PRSI contributions or that you are getting credited contributions (if you are eligible).
 This can help you get a contributory pension when you reach 66.

 Payment for people who retire at 65